ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 ### annex 4
 (Clarisse)
- 2193 new values inserted in the database
+ * 2193 new values inserted in the database
+ * 28 values updated in the db

 ### annex 5